Animal and Plant Health Inspection Service (APHIS)

 Foreign Agricultural Service (FAS)

 The Dominican Republic is one of the largest markets for U.S. food and agricultural products in Latin America.
-U.S. agricultural exports reached $1.3 billion in 2016.
-Soybean meal and oil, corn, wheat, dairy, and processed food products were among the top U.S. agricultural exports.
+U.S. agricultural exports reached $1.45 billion in 2018.
+Soybean meal and oil, corn, wheat, dairy, meat and processed food products were among the top U.S. agricultural exports.

 The United States works with the Dominican Republic both bilaterally and through the CAFTA-DR agreement to promote mutually beneficial trade and investment.
 Since CAFTA-DR went into effect in the Dominican Republic in 2007, U.S. exports to the country have seen substantial growth.